kathydok/Project2_Group-7/README.md

 **Which activities are associated with the highest number of shark incidents over the years?
 For the activities with the most shark incidents, how have their incident trends changed over time?**

 ## Question 2:
+**How are the severity levels of shark incidents geographically distributed along the California coast?**

 ## The manipulations applied to the data set as part of the analysis: